-1. Santa Pau
+1. Santa Pau castle

 Santa Pau is located in Girona within the Garrotxa Nature Reserve which is a region made up of dormant volcanoes and woodlands.
 The town of Santa Pau is centred around the medieval castle which dates back to the 13th century.
-For those who like castles, this one will be of great architectural interest as it has charming narrow alleyways which run off the main square.
+Also, for those who like castles, this one will be of great architectural interest as it has charming narrow alleyways which run off the main square.

 Siurana is a village located in the lower part of the Sierra de la Gritella province of Tarragona.
-It is home to the Moorish castle which was a military establishment built in the 9th century as a control center.
-It stands tall on a rock mass and is surrounded by a torrent.
-It presents magnificent views of the river Ciurana and it’s reservoirs.
+You can visit the Moorish castle which was a military establishment built in the 9th century as a control center.
+The village stands tall on a rock mass and is surrounded by a torrent.
+Also, it presents magnificent views of the river Ciurana and its reservoirs.

 5. Tossa de Mar

 Pals is a medieval town located on top of Puig Aspre near the Costa Brava.
-Situated on top of a hill, overlooking Platja de Pals, this charming town with its cobbled streets, craft shops, traditional restaurants and bars is a great place to visit in Catalonia.
+Situated on top of a hill, overlooking Platja de Pals, this charming town with its cobbled streets, craft shops, traditional restaurants, and bars is a great place to visit in Catalonia.
 Declared a site of historical interest in 1973, Pals is so beautifully preserved that the circular Romanesque tower Torre de la Horas still holds its original structure and is a highlight of any visit to Pals.

-Miravet is a municipality located in the region of Ribera de Ebro, province of Tarragona.
-It is a village full of history on the Ebro river and has a beautiful castle, high on the hills, which offers breath taking views.
-It is impossible to miss the striking castle of Miravet when visiting the town!
+Miravet is a municipality located in the region of Ribera de Ebro, Province of Tarragona.
+This is a village full of history on the Ebro river.
+It has a beautiful castle, high on the hills, which offers breathtaking views.
+Therefore, it is impossible to miss the striking Castle of Miravet when visiting the town!

-Are you looking for a great accommodation in Barcelona?
+Are you looking for a great ACCOMMODATION IN BARCELONA?
 Look no further, we have what’s right for you!